epfl-mobots/vpl-web/README.md

 Prototype of VPL as a web application.

-Usage: open index.html in a web browser.
+Usage: open index-classic.html or index-svg.html in a web browser.
+These two files contain most resources in script elements and don't need an http server.

+To load resources from separate files, serve the file with an http server (e.g. run "python3 -m http.server") and open index-ext-svg.html.

 Options: add them as parameters in a query string; e.g.